ec-jrc/lisflood-model/3_optLISFLOOD_lakes/index.md

 ***Figure:*** *Schematic overview of the simulation of lakes.* $H_0$ *is the water level at which the outflow is zero;* $H$ *is the water level in the lake and* $EW$ *is the evaporation from the lake*

-Both *H* and $H_0$ can be defined relative to an arbitrary reference level.
+Both $H$ and $H_0$ can be defined relative to an arbitrary reference level.
 Since the outflow is a function of the *difference* between both levels, the actual value of this reference level doesn't matter if $H > H_0$.
-However, it is advised to define both *H* and $H_0$ relative to the *average bottom level* of the lake.
+However, it is advised to define both $H$ and $H_0$ relative to the *average bottom level* of the lake.
 This will result in more realistic simulations during severe drought spells, when the water level drops below $H_0$ (in which case lake outflow ceases).
 The value of constant *A* can be approximated by the width of the lake outlet in meters, and *B* is within the range 1.5-2 (reference?).
 Lake evaporation occurs at the potential evaporation rate of an open water surface.